dpstyner/Technical-Tutorial/README.md

 IMPORTANT: NOTE THAT THE PREPROCESSING TAKES THE LONGEST

 # Available dataset
-Use the export_1000_samp.csv data from the below website to test to proceed through the Data Preprocessing and Execution step: https://github.com/dpstyner/Technical-Tutorial
+Use the fordemo.csv data from the below website to test to proceed through the Data Preprocessing and Execution step: https://github.com/dpstyner/Technical-Tutorial

 # Use case